nandstand/sample-site/reference/deployment.md

 ## Scheduled jobs

 - Daily automated submission of `develop` branch and `main` branch code
-- Products would be archived and provided to whatever research groups the project serves
 - Just one daily processing job and one set of data coming in for simplicity's sake
 - Processing job is a long running job (a few hours)
 - Downloaded data from the `develop` deployment would be accessible for developers to use in their sandbox job submissions